 Western North Carolina winter sunsets are especially famous for those vibrant purples, out-of-this-world oranges, and hot pinks – which is why we included an Omni Grove Park Inn picture here.

 Imagine standing on the raised viewing areas in front of Biltmore House as the sun goes down.

 Christmas trees sparkle out front, and as twilight descends, Biltmore’s facade shimmers while enveloped within those Blue Ridge Mountains.

 It’s one of the most romantic things to do in Asheville.

 2. Listen To An Audio Guide Tour

-In 2021, this audio guide is much more formal, discussing unique and engaging Biltmore history.
+Another year, our audio guide was much more formal, discussing unique and engaging Biltmore history.
 You even hear from the curators.
-Sometimes, we just wanted to enjoy the lights, though, as it gets a tad dry.
+It was a little dry…

-We also read local Asheville author Denise Kiernan’s, The Last Castle, which is full of untold Biltmore history.
-We couldn’t recommend the title enough if you wish to read about the Vanderbilt family’s Asheville legacy.
+We couldn’t recommend the title enough if you wish to learn more about the Vanderbilt family’s Asheville legacy.

 There is more to George and Edith than just excessive wealth.
 Edith was active in politics, and both made contributions to forestry education.